-The 2012 value of volunteer time is $22.14/hour, a 35-cent increase from 2011, according to the Independent Sector, a coalition of charities, foundations, corporations, and individuals that publishes research important to the nonprofit sector.
+The estimated value of volunteer time for 2013 is $22.55 per hour, according to the Independent Sector, a coalition of charities, foundations, corporations, and individuals that publishes research important to the nonprofit sector.
 It reports annual statistics on the estimated dollar value of volunteer time, including historical values back to 1980 and values for each state.
+(Note, there is a lag of almost one year in the government's release of data.)

 More statistics on volunteers in the US and abroad can be found on Energize, Inc's Statistics on Volunteering page.